Cortex-psylead/Cortex-OS-protocol/ARCHITECTURE.md

 # 🏗️ System Architecture: Cortex OS Protocol

-This document outlines the technical structure of Cortex OS, a sovereign AI-orchestrated environment.
-Our goal is to move away from the traditional "App-centric" model toward an "Intent-centric" model powered by local silicon.
+This document outlines the technical structure of Cortex OS: a sovereign, intent-centric operating system built on a Linux kernel, where a local AI agent — the Acolyte — replaces the traditional app-based paradigm.

 ---

+## 🧭 Design Philosophy

+Cortex OS is not Android.
+It is not a launcher on top of Android.

+The long-term vision is a **Linux kernel-based mobile OS** where the AI agent is the system itself — not a feature, not an app, not a service.
+Every hardware resource (NPU, Ray Tracing cores, DSP, DAC, biometric sensors) is orchestrated by the Acolyte in response to user intent, under the supervision of open, university-governed Ethical Courts.

+The user does not open apps.
+The user declares an intention.
+The system delivers the result.

+---

 ## 🛰️ High-Level Topology

-The architecture is divided into three fundamental layers that interact in real-time, ensuring that biometric data never leaves the device.
+Three fundamental layers interact in real time.
+Biometric and personal data never leave the device.

-### 1. Hardware Abstraction Layer (HAL) - "The Body"
+### 1. 🔩 Hardware Abstraction Layer (HAL) — *"The Body"*

-Cortex OS interacts directly with the **ARM v8/v9** architecture, prioritizing three specific components:
+Direct interaction with **ARM v8/v9** architecture, prioritizing:

-* **NPU (Neural Processing Unit):** Dedicated 100% to the Master Agent's inference.
-No cloud-dependency.
+- **NPU (Neural Processing Unit):** 100% dedicated to local Acolyte inference.
+  No cloud dependency.
+No external calls.
-* **GPU (Ray Tracing Cores):** Re-purposed for sensory regulation.
-Using RT for real-time 3D spatial audio mapping and dynamic UI filtering.
+- **Ray Tracing Cores:** Repurposed for real-time 3D spatial audio mapping — calculating acoustic reflections for user-defined virtual spaces.
+- **Hexagon DSP:** High-fidelity audio processing, instrument separation, and frequency-based regulation protocols.
+- **High-Fidelity DAC:** Direct hardware output path, bypassing generic Android audio stacks.
-* **Biosensor Hub:** Low-latency access to heart rate variability (HRV), galvanic skin response (GSR), and environmental light/sound sensors.
+- **Biosensor Hub:** Low-latency access to HRV, galvanic skin response (GSR), and environmental light/sound sensors.

-### 2. The Master Agent Core (The "Acolyte") - "The Mind"
+### 2. 🤖 Master Agent Core (The Acolyte) — *"The Mind"*

-This is the central nervous system of the OS.
-It is built on a **Local LLM / SLM (Small Language Model)** optimized for mobile silicon (using `ExecuTorch` or `Llama.cpp`).
+The central nervous system of the OS.
+Built on a local LLM/SLM optimized for mobile silicon.

-* **Intent Orchestrator:** Instead of launching apps, the Agent identifies the user's intent and allocates hardware resources.
+- **Intent Orchestrator:** Identifies user intent and allocates hardware resources in real time — no app launch required.
-* **Cognitive State Engine:** Analyzes sensor data to determine the user's mental load (Flow, Stress, Sensory Overload, or Fatigue).
+- **Cognitive State Engine:** Analyzes sensor data to determine user mental load (Flow, Stress, Sensory Overload, Fatigue).
-* **The Ethical Sandbox:** A validation sub-layer that cross-references every Agent decision with the `GOVERNANCE_BASE.md` rules.
+- **Agentic Tool Layer:** Executes specialized sub-agents as slaves — audio rendering, biometric monitoring, data management — each sandboxed and auditable.
+- **Ethical Sandbox:** Every Acolyte decision is cross-referenced against the `GOVERNANCE.md` ruleset before reaching hardware execution.

-### 3. Sovereign Neural Interface (SNI) - "The Senses"
+### 3. 🖥️ Sovereign Neural Interface (SNI) — *"The Senses"*

-We have eliminated the "App Grid".
-The interface is a dynamic, adaptive environment.
+The traditional app grid is eliminated.
+The interface is dynamic and intent-driven.

-* **Adaptive UI:** The visual interface changes its complexity based on detected cognitive load.
+- **Adaptive UI:** Visual complexity adjusts based on detected cognitive load.
-* **Sensory Buffer:** A hardware-level filter that modulates screen refresh rates (Hz), blue light, and audio frequencies to maintain user homeostasis.
+- **Sensory Buffer:** Hardware-level filter modulating screen Hz, blue light, and audio frequencies to maintain user homeostasis.
+- **Kill-Switch:** The user can override any Acolyte decision at any time.
+  Human sovereignty is non-negotiable.

 ---

-## 🔄 The Data Loop (Privacy by Design)
+## 🔄 The Sovereignty Loop (Privacy by Design)

-1.  **Sensing:** The HAL collects environmental and biometric data.
-2.  **Inference:** The Master Agent processes this data locally via the NPU.
-3.  **Action:** The Agent suggests or applies "Nudges" (frictions) or hardware adjustments.
-4.  **Feedback:** The user can override (Kill-Switch) or confirm the action, training the local model for better future alignment.

----

-## 🛠️ Tech Stack & Implementation

-* **Kernel:** Modified AOSP (Android Open Source Project) or Microkernel-based Linux.
-* **AI Engine:** Local inference using **GGUF / Quantized models** for Snapdragon 8 Gen 1+ or higher.
-* **Development Language:** Rust for memory-safe hardware interaction, C++ for high-performance AI kernels, and Python for clinical logic prototyping.
-* **Security:** TEE (Trusted Execution Environment) to encrypt the user's clinical profile.

----

-## 🛤️ Roadmap: Technical Milestones

-* **Phase 1 (Alpha):** Neural Sandbox.
-Running the Master Agent as a service on standard ARM devices to test "Intent-based" navigation.
-* **Phase 2 (Beta):** Hardware-level integration.
-Direct control of NPU for sensory regulation protocols (ASD/Anxiety).
-* **Phase 3 (Sovereignty):** Full OS deployment.
-Replacement of the traditional app-based multitasking with a unified Agent interface.

----

-> *"The future of computing is not an application we open, but an intelligence that understands our biological limits and expands our potential."*